Ankr-network/ankr-docs/docs/build-blockchain/bas/overview.md

 The main goal of BAS is to build such a multi-modular blockchain architecture that it is flexible, convenient, and easy to use.

-As the current implementation of BAS is built on BNB chain, all existing modules are built into system smart contracts and into the EVM machine.
+As the current implementation of BAS is built on BNB Chain, all existing modules are built into system smart contracts and into the EVM machine.
 In the future, a system of modules will be created to allow you to develop a universal smart contract and a bus for interacting between modules and other parts.
 This all will make it possible to use such modules in any blockchain solution.